 In review, if you just want a list of the backlinks you have, a free option or a trial works just fine.
 If you’re looking to track your backlinks profile over time or recover from a Google penalty, then one of the paid options might be your best bet.
 If you just need a few reports, you can get away with the cheaper plans and not have too much invested.

-Taking some time now to keep up with your backlinks profile can save you from any penalties that could potential undoing all of your hard work if spammy sites are linking to you.
+Taking some time now to keep up with your backlinks profile can save you from any penalties that could potentially undo all of your hard work if spammy sites are linking to you.
 Save yourself the future time, money, and headaches by making checking your backlinks profile a regular habit and a priority in your digital marketing strategy.

 Want more information on backlinks and how Digital Third Coast handles link building SEO?
 Head over to our SEO services page and speak to one of our SEO experts.